Greystone Solicitors

 Your bill should be settled within 30 days.
 We reserve the right to charge interest on bills which are not paid within that time.

 Solicitors have to pay out various expenses on behalf of clients including court fees, expert’s fees, Land Registry fees, search fees, stamp duty and so on.
 We have no obligation to make such payments unless you have provided us with the funds for that purpose.
 We refer to such expenses as ‘disbursements’.
-On the rare occasion that we exercise our discretion and agree to pay such expenses, please note that we shall charge a nominal additional administrative fee.
+On the rare occasion that we exercise our discretion and agree to pay such expenses, please note that we shall charge an additional administrative fee.
+You will have to reimburse us for them in addition to our fees.
+VAT is payable on certain disbursements.VAT is payable on certain disbursements.

-We reserve the right to carry out a bankruptcy search for any person residing in England and Wales to whom funds will be transferred to, which will be carried out prior to the transfer, at a cost of £2 per person payable by you.
+We reserve the right to carry out a bankruptcy search for any person residing in England and Wales to whom funds will be transferred to, which will be carried out prior to the transfer, at a cost payable by you, we will inform you of the costs in advance.

 For Probate matters and prior to distribution of the estate, where the person is not residing in England and Wales we shall carry out an overseas bankruptcy search, the cost of which shall be borne either from the estate or from the entitlement due to the beneficiary subject to the bankruptcy search.